carloop/simple_logger/README.md

 Reads CAN messages at 500 kbit and outputs them formatted as JSON to the USB Serial and a network port

-To see the USB serial port dump, read the port with cat, screen or PuTTY on Windows.
+To see the USB serial port dump, read the port with your favorite serial communication client.
+On Mac/Linux you can use cat or screen and PuTTY on Windows.
 ```
 cat /dev/tty.usbmodem1411 (update for your port number)
 ```